What is Building Decarbonization?

 The City’s initiative will focus on supporting installing efficient, electric systems to heat water and heat/cool interiors.
 Heat pump space and water heaters are high-efficiency alternatives to natural gas systems and have the potential to be powered by carbon-free electricity.

 Silicon Valley Clean Energy (SVCE) is offering rebates to our single-family and multi-family household customers to upgrade their water heaters to electric water heaters.
 Learn more from SVCE.
-Sunnyvale residents make up 30% of the participation in the SVCE water heater upgrade program.
-This means that at least 71 Sunnyvale residents have taken steps toward electrifying their home.
+Sunnyvale residents make up 25% of the participation in the SVCE water heater upgrade program.
+This means at least 122 Sunnyvale residents have taken steps toward electrifying their homes.
 You could be next!

 Play 2.2: Support Electrification of Existing Buildings